Meet Divine, Investor at Folklore Ventures

 I began my career in Neuroscience which felt like the perfect synthesis of my interests.
 My research involved deconstructing the fundamental mechanisms of illnesses like Parkinson's and Schizophrenia.
 And by spending countless hours in the lab, I realised I enjoyed thinking from first principles and understanding the root causes of complex systems, however, I often felt the pace of research was out of step with my own sense of urgency to see ideas making a tangible difference in the world.

 Management consulting was the bridge.
-It taught me to diagnose the pathologies of businesses with the same rigour I applied to neural pathways, however, I found myself wanting to do more than just diagnose — I wanted to have more skin in the game and to rub shoulders with the visionaries behind the idea.
-For that reason, VC feels like a natural home: a discipline that thrives on ambiguity, demands breadth, and allows me the privilege of backing those audacious enough to build our shared future.”
+It taught me to diagnose the pathologies of businesses with the same precision I once brought to neural pathways.
+But what it couldn't give me was skin in the game; I wanted to back the builders, not just audit their blueprints.
+For that reason, VC feels like a natural home: a discipline that thrives on ambiguity, demands breadth, and allows me the privilege of supporting those audacious enough to build our shared future."

 Lessons from years software investing, M&A

-Rigour: Genuine curiosity has always served me well through all walks of life.
-I’m frequently asking ‘how’, ‘why’ and ‘what if’, and over time I’ve developed the compulsion to pressure test every key assumption.
-This means I won’t just skim read a pitch deck, but probe for the levers for value creation.
-These habits help me quickly filter signals from noise.
+Genuine curiosity has always served me well through all walks of life.
+I’m frequently asking ‘how’, ‘why’ and ‘what if’, and over time I’ve developed the compulsion to pressure test key assumptions and ask challenging questions which help me filter signals from noise.

-Reps: I’ve seen hundreds of companies across various industries and stages; from 29-year old software optimising fabric used in Vietnamese clothing factories, to bio-printing printing in microgravity.
-This builds up pattern recognition.
+Then there are the reps.
+I’ve seen hundreds of companies across various industries and stages that most people will never think to have existed, from 29-year old software optimising fabric used in Vietnamese clothing factories, to bioprinting printing in microgravity.
+After a while, you develop an instinct for great opportunities, a muscle memory for potential, long before you can fully articulate why.

 Exciting opportunities in the world of software engineering